webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

 - Testing Techniques Usability testing
   - Assesses how easy and intuitive the solution is for users to interact with.

-## 2.1 Given a scenario, configure identity and access management.
+## 2.1 Given a scenario, configure identity and access management

 - Why are Identification and authorization fundamental Security for controlling access to resources and ensuring data integrity in cloud environments?
   - Identification: